-The school will work in partnership with parents and St. Helens Council to ensure systems to protect pupils are reviewed and improved.
+The school will work in partnership with parents and St. Helens Council to ensure systems to protect pupils are reviewed and improved in line with legislation documented in keeping children safe in education 2023.

 If staff or pupils discover unsuitable or illegal sites, the URL (address) and content must be reported to the Internet Service Provider (St Helens Council) via the ICT Team and Headteacher/ E-safety officer, Craig Hewitt.